JasonPaff/EtsyClone/README.md

 The website is best used when signed into an account.
 Create an account on the login/register page or easily sign into EtsyClone with your Google account.

-From the navbar, you may search for products on the store or display them in predifned groups:
+From the navbar, you may search for products on the store or display them in predefined groups:

 1. Products displays all products
 2. Categories display products from a specific category